Drenso/symfony-oidc/UPGRADE.md

 This file describes the steps you will need to make when upgrading this bundle.

+# From 3.0 to 3.1

+  - The `iss`, `iat`, `nbf` and `exp` claims set in the access token are only validated when they are actually available.
+While this is strictly speaking not according to the JWT specification, we have decided to handle these cases gracefully.

 # From 2.0 to 3.0

   - ES signing algorithms are now supported